Org Chart Page

 - Include Photos - This option is selected by default.
 When selected, the user's photo appears on the user card.
 If an image is not available for a user, then a blank image appears.

-- Card Size - You can select the size of the user card that will appear on the PDF.
-The card size determines which information is in the card.
+- Card Size - You can select the size of the user card that that appears on the PDF.
+The card size determines the information that appears on the card.

 - Small - This option displays the user's photo, name, and organizational units (OU) 1 and 2.
 However, the data does not wrap.
 If the user's information is longer than the space allows, the full data will not be visible in the card on the PDF.

 - Medium - This option displays the user's photo, name, and organizational units (OU) 1 and 2.
 The data in the card does wrap, making the information fully visible.

 - Large - This option shows up to five user details that are configured by the administrator in Org Chart Preferences.
 The details may include performance review rating and OU, Succession, and Compensation data.

 - The Export Org Chart flyout remains open while the PDF is generated.
 If you refresh the page or navigate away, you must re-start the download.

 - The name of the org chart PDF file will be: OrgChart_Date.
 If you download multiple copies, the copy number displays in parentheses after the name.

 The PDF output looks the same as the user cards appear on the Org Chart page.
 If you included the date and photos, then the date appears below the title, and the photos appear in the user card for each user.